hushaudio/rivet-oobabooga-plugin/README.md

 - Rivet Repository: [Iron Clads Rivet](https://github.com/Ironclad/rivet)

+## UPDATE
+Version 1.1 is now available.
+This version includes:

+### BaseURL Support
+Settings option for the Oobabooga API base URL.
+This is useful for users who are serving the api on a different port or host than the default localhost:5000 of v1.02.
+### Lora Loading
+You can now load loras with your models.

+Please note that when you load a model you need to load the LoRA with it, you cannot do them seperately.
+There are also some restrictions when using Llama2, I have needed to unload my Llama 2 models when I change a LoRA and only 1 LoRA works at a time.
+Not tested with other models.

+## REMOVED:
+Automatic Model List dropdown.
+This has been removed for performance reasons.
 ## Installation
 Import the plugin using the following CDN link via the Rivet project settings: